Thyraz/energy-custom-graph/README.md

     fill: true
 ```

-The card supports the energy date pickerfor timespan selection.
-Place an `energy-date-selection` control on the same dashboard and set `timespan.mode: "energy"` (which is the default).
+The card supports the energy date picker for timespan selection.
+Set `timespan.mode: "energy"` (which is the default) and place an `energy-date-selection` control on the same dashboard.
 For other timespan modes, see the `timespan` configuration below.

 ## Configuration